[ Printer Friendly Version ] [ Report Abuse ]

 I’m intrigued, old friend.
 So much has passed in the empty years since that summer long ago: your whole life and mine, separate, forked like a serpent’s tongue.
 And yet all forks have a single, stout root that they cannot leave behind.

 I want to know when it all began.
 Did I lose much earlier on, years ago?
 Was I lost the moment I set foot into that pretty little village of yours?
-That place which you so despised; didn’t you tell me so yourself, wasn’t there a time when you voiced all your bitterness to me, laid yourself bare so I didn’t have to bother learning how to read you in all your absurdity because how easy you were, how you talked, how you complained incessantly and encumbered me with all the minutiae of your insignificant life?
+That place which you so despised --didn’t you tell me so yourself, wasn’t there a time when you voiced all your bitterness to me, laid yourself bare so I didn’t have to bother learning how to read you in all your absurdity because how easy you were, how you talked, how you complained incessantly and encumbered me with all the minutiae of your insignificant life?
 I was your brother.
 Your brother, ha!
 I was more a brother than that brother of yours, and yet I was less, far less.
 I am the coward now, am I?
-The one who fled, the one who betrayed his friend, who ran from all his abject deeds, true colours revealed, the one who went on to slip his bindings over the world, seize power, muzzle the whole damned continent.
+The one who fled, the one who betrayed his friend, who ran from all his abject deeds, true colours revealed, who went on to slip his bindings over the world, seize power, muzzle the whole continent.
 You made that promise, too, don’t you remember.
 I took our dreams with me, I did it for us, for all our hallowed ambition – and you betrayed us, Dumbledore, you stopped us you and your weak heart you arrogant self-righteous – I’ll wager with my soul that you’ve never gone back to that village, not since you took up your precious teaching job, not to visit the girl’s grave, or your mother’s, not to associate yourself with your history.